hackclub/hackclub/workshops/spinning-wheel/README.md

 # Part 2: Setup
 ## Setting up our code environment
-In this workshop, we'll using repl.it, a free, online code editor.
+In this workshop, we'll be using repl.it, a free, online code editor.

 You can get started with it by going to [repl.it/languages/html](https://repl.it/languages/html).
 You will directly land on the page where we can write our code.